of institutions included in the National Student Survey 2023 for mathematics

 You’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.
 You'll be introduced to a huge range of new concepts, meaning you'll have to spend time outside of your classes consolidating your knowledge.

 In the UK, full-time students are expected to spend 1,200 hours a year learning.
 That's about 40 hours of classes and independent study each week during semesters.
 Everyone learns at a different rate, so the number of hours you spend on independent study will be different to other students on your course.

-You will be based in the School for Business and Society on Campus West.
-Your teaching will take place in various locations around Campus East and Campus West.
+You will be based in the Department of Mathematics on Campus West.
+You'll also be taught in a variety of locations across Campus West.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around - everything is within walking or pedalling distance, or you can use the fast and frequent bus service.
 Take a campus tour.